Eight persons buried alive in building collapse

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MUZAFFARGARH: Three women and four children were among the eight people buried alive in a building collapse in the main bazaar near Kinwan Chowk Wednesday.
+MUZAFFARGARH: Three woman and four children were among eight people buried alive in a building collapse in main bazaar near Kinwan Chowk Wednesday.

-MUZAFFARGARH: Three women and four children were among the eight people buried alive in a building collapse in the main bazaar near Kinwan Chowk Wednesday.
+MUZAFFARGARH: Three woman and four children were among eight people buried alive in a building collapse in main bazaar near Kinwan Chowk Wednesday.